aidyn69420/aidyn69420/README.md

 - 👋 Hi, I’m @aidyn69420
-- 👀 I’m interested in... @D games and collabrotive creating
+- 👀 I’m interested in...
+2D games and collabrotive creating
 - 🌱 I’m currently learning coding, and unity
 - 💞️ I’m looking to collaborate on my 2d rpg game devils casino
 - 📫 How to reach me jgamerby2469@gmail.com or ashes_dust. on discord